ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 curl -H "Content-Type: application/json" -X POST -d '{"name":"Fiat"}' http://0.0.0.0:8080/api/cars
 ```

-And volia! we have stored our first (only in session object (and should ofc see our stored car object as JSON response).
-Try running the curl (or postman action) a couple of times with different names, and then  run the 'get' in the browser..
+And voila! we have stored our first (only in session object (and should ofc see our stored car object as JSON response).
+Try running the curl (or postman action) a couple of times with different names, and then run the 'get' in the browser.

 ```javascript
 [